-The FCC established the Disaster Information Reporting System (DIRS) on September 11, 2007, in response to the devastation caused by Hurricane Katrina.
+The FCC's Disaster Information Reporting System (DIRS) is a web-based system through which the Commission collects operational status and restoration information from communications providers during major disasters and subsequent recover efforts.
+The FCC established DIRS on September 11, 2007, in response to the devastation caused by Hurricane Katrina.

-During times of crisis, DIRS enables communications providers to quickly report service degradations and request assistance.
-In turn, the FCC compiles the data and provides network status information to federal emergency management officials as well as publishes public reports of aggregated restoration information.
-The FCC’s analysis informs restoration efforts by federal partners and the agency’s own assessments of communications reliability during disasters.
-The infrastructure status information reported in DIRS is presumed confidential.
+The FCC relies on the data submitted in DIRS to both provide network status information to emergency management officials and to publish daily public communications status reports with aggregated service status information.
+The FCC’s analysis facilitates restoration efforts by state and federal partners and informs the FCC’s own assessments of communications reliability during disasters.
+Infrastructure status reported in DIRS is presumed confidential.

-DIRS activations typically precede an anticipated major emergency, like a major hurricane, or follow an unpredictable disaster.
+DIRS activations typically precede an anticipated major emergency, like a hurricane, or follow an unpredictable disaster, like a wildfire.
 The FCC announces DIRS activations through public notices and emails to DIRS participants.
-The announcements list the counties covered in the activation and provide reporting and contact information.
-These announcements will also note whether the FCC will suspend its rules on network outage reporting for DIRS participants during the DIRS activation period.
+These notices list the counties or municipalities covered by the activation and provide reporting and contact information.
+Cable communications, wireline, wireless, and VoIP providers who report in DIRS during its activation are not required to make submissions in the Network Outage Reporting System (NORS) for outages within the activation area that arise during the DIRS activation and that are timely reported in DIRS.

 Access DIRS